Isle of Sheppey: Sheppey today

 The largest town on the island is Minster with a population of 21,319.
 Other towns include Sheerness and Leysdown-on-Sea.
 The whole north coast is dotted with caravan parks and holiday homes; there is also a naturist beach beyond Leysdown, towards Shellness.
 The Royal Society for the Protection of Birds managed a portion of Elmley National Nature Reserve known as Elmley Marshes up until 2013, at which point it reverted to management by Elmley Conservation Trust, owners of the site.

 There are three prisons on the island, all located to the south of the village of Eastchurch: HMP Elmley, HMP Standford Hill and HMP Swaleside.
 The total inmate population is in the region of 2,800.

-In the 2001 census, the island had a resident population of 37,852, many of whom commute to the mainland via the Sheerness-Sittingbourne rail link and the new Sheppey Crossing Bridge.
+In the 2011 census, the island had a resident population of 40,300, many of whom commute to the mainland via the Sheerness-Sittingbourne rail link and the new Sheppey Crossing Bridge.

 Education

 Secondary education on the island is provided by Oasis Academy Isle of Sheppey.
 The school moved into new buildings in February 2013 and is split between two sites: East and West.
 The academy is split horizontally into five mini-schools.

+Further education is provided by EKC Sheppey College.

 There are several primary schools on the island.